Sockstress: Activate reno pressure stress

 Create a connection to a listening socket.
-PSH an application payload (i.e. 'GET / HTTP/1.0').
+PSH is an application payload (i.e. 'GET / HTTP/1.0').
 Triple duplicate ACK.

 Look at the payload.c file in the sockstress source.
 Look for the hport switch statement.
-In that section you can specify payloads to be sent to specific ports.
-It is important that you send a payload that will look like a normal client to the application you are interacting with.
+In that section, you can specify payloads to be sent to specific ports.
+You must send a payload that will look like a normal client to the application you are interacting with.